limpyd/redis-limpyd-jobs/README.md

 ##### `callback`

 The callback is the function to run when a job is fetched.
-By default it's the `execute` method of the worker (which, if not overridden, raises a `NotImplemented` error) , but you can pass any function that accept a job and a queue as argument.
+By default it's the `execute` method of the worker (which calls the `run` method of jobs, which, if not overridden, raises a `NotImplemented` error) , but you can pass any function that accept a job and a queue as argument.

+Using the queue's name, and the job's identifier, you can manage many actions depending on the queue if needed.

 If this callback (or the `execute` method) raises an exception, the job is considered in error.
 In the other case, it's considered successful and the return value is passed to the `job_success` method, to let you do what you want with it.